Taking Advantage of Director Dealings with CFDs

 It can be intriguing to follow the directors dealings in various companies.
-Sometimes they can give you a good indication of future prospects, and other times they deserve to be ignored.
-If you learn to interpret them correctly, and trade CFDs on their companies shares, you'll find that this can be a lucrative strategy.
+Sometimes they can give you a good indication of future prospects and of how the share price is likely to perform in the future, and other times director dealings are best ignored.
+If you learn to interpret them correctly, and trade CFDs on their companies shares, you’ll find that directors’ deals can be a useful gauge of market sentiment and can thus form part of a successful trading strategy.

-First, let's clarify one point.
+First, let’s clarify one point.
 We are not talking about insider trading, which is a criminal offense.
-Insider trading involves making financial investment decisions using confidential information, and this is unfair on investors in general.
-Directors are not allowed to trade on the basis of specific insider information until it is disclosed to the public.
+Insider trading involves making financial investment decisions using confidential information, and this is unfair on investors in general and is covered by insider dealing regulations.
+Directors are not allowed to trade on the basis of insider information, and by this I mean unpublished price-sensitive information until this is disclosed to the public as otherwise they would be deemed to have an unfair advantage over other market participants.

-Following directors' dealings can be a rewarding occupation.
+Following directors’ dealings can be a rewarding occupation although care needs to be taken as directors dealings can be less transparent than they may at first seem.
+The London Stock Exchange requires that directors must announce any holdings in their company’s stock within 5 business days and the company then has to alert the London Stock Exchange by the end of the following day at which point the news is made public.
 More significance is often given to purchases rather than sales as this demonstrates a higher degree of commitment.
 Directors are not allowed to buy or sell shares in their own company in the two months preceding results, so a cluster of buying just before or after this period can be a very bullish signal.
 The point being, that the results refer to an accounting period that has probably closed some several weeks before, whereas the directors will have a good idea how trading is progressing since that time.
 A particularly bullish sign is when good results are published, the stock goes up, and the directors still buy stock, even after the rise!
 CML Microsystems (CML) was a particularly good example where a cluster of directors bought shares after the results came out in June 2000.
 The stock continued to rally strongly over the next few months as can be seen in the chart below.

 If you Google 'directors dealings', you will find there are several websites that report when directors of companies trade in their own shares.
 This is public information, as directors are required by law to disclose their trades in their own company, both buying and selling.
 You should be careful before taking directors trades as an indication to buy or sell CFDs in the company, as there can be several reasons that directors trade their own shares.